 Tide Schedule

-I realize that this *should* be common sense but Seward is a coastal town which means beach access will be affected by high and low tides.
-Go ahead and laugh, but Caitlin & Brian’s arbor nearly washed away during their ceremony.
-Pick up a tide book or google the tide schedule for your elopement day – the tide shifts in 12 hour cycles, but definitely a big thing to consider when planning a beach elopement in Seward (or any coastal Alaskan town, really).
+Seward is a coastal town, which means beach access will be affected by high and low tides.
+Pick up a tide book or for your elopement day.
+The tide shifts in ~12 hour cycles, but needs to be considered when you plan an elopement in Seward.

 Elopement Vendors

 I know I’ve said it already, but Seward is a SMALL.
 FISHING.
 TOWN.
-Since it primarily thrives around the FISHING industry, you could see how finding local vendors for hair, makeup, formal cakes, and florals is a challenge even for someone from Alaska who plans an elopement in Seward.
+Since Seward revolves around fishing , you can see how finding local vendors is a challenge for anyone planning

 Restaurants and Catering